 In order to be consistent with growing managed services revenue, and keep the growth moving, everything before you build your personas needs to start with SMART goals.

 Specific means that we can’t just dream of more sales opportunities and dream of more clients.
 We have to have a specific number in mind.

 Measurable means that we have the platform, the technology, in place to understand which marketing activities led to which revenue outcomes.
-We call that “closed loop marketing” and it typically requires a CRM (customer relationship management) systems that can talk to the marketing platform that you’re using to manage all of this.
+We call that “closed loop marketing,” and it typically requires a CRM (customer relationship management) system that can talk to the marketing platform you’re using to manage all of this.

-Attainable means that we look at what we’ve done in the past, we look at the resources that we’re putting into this and we have reason to believe that the goal is reachable.
+Attainable means that we look at what we’ve done in the past, look at the resources we’re putting into this, and have reason to believe that the goal is reachable.

 Relevant means that the goal is overall relevant to what the company is trying to accomplish.

 And time-bound means that there must be a deadline, a hard date, that’s attached to it that you’re tracking in your platform for analyzing and measuring all of this, that you put on the calendar and hold yourself accountable to with interim deadlines.